intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch.md

 ### Best Known Configurations

 When you run `source bigdl-nano-init`, BigDL-Nano will export a few environment variables, such as OMP_NUM_THREADS and KMP_AFFINITY, according to your current hardware.
-Emprically, these environment variables work best for most PyTorch applications.
+Empirically, these environment variables work best for most PyTorch applications.
 After setting these environment variables, you can just run your applications as usual (`python app.py`) and no additional changes are required.

 ### BigDL-Nano PyTorch Trainer